Wild Grown Huo Shan Huang Ya Yellow Tea 霍山黄芽

 HighlightsDue to popular demand, we have brought this specialty yellow tea back!
 Huo Shan Yellow Tea is one of the three Chinese yellow teas hailing from Huo Shan county, Anhui province.
 It was a tribute tea during the Ming dynasty.
 Huo Shan county was the major operation base, known as Da Bie Shan (大别山根据地), for Deng Xiao Ping's Red Army in combating the Japanese invasion during WWII.
 Now it is the home of Huo Shan yellow tea.

 Harvest Time: Pre-ming, April 2022

 Caffeine level: Light

-It has intense nutty aroma, smooth and buttery, very refreshing, with lasting sweet finish.
-This tea is infusion-enduring, no bitterness or astringency whatsoever, even after a long steeping.
+Very floral, smooth and buttery, very refreshing, with lasting sweet finish.
+This tea is infusion-enduring, no bitterness or astringency whatsoever, even after long steeps.

 This tea is very versatile in pairing with food.
-It complement either light or heavy meal, good with breakfast, or afternoon tea with cookies and cheese.
+It complements either a light or heavy meal, is good with breakfast, or afternoon tea with cookies and other delectables.

 185oF, 4 grams (3 tbsp) for 6 oz of spring/filtered water, adjust to taste, 1-2 minutes, 3 steeps.
 We advise against the use of tap water as well as purified water.